ghjeong12/maestro-docs/docs/source/tutorials/running_maestro.rst

 	cd ../../

-Change the contents of "run.sh" to use the mapping file generated
+Change the contents of "run_example.sh" to use the mapping file generated

 .. code-block:: none